-Red Kandhari is the prominent cattle breed of Marathwada region in Maharashtra.
-Although the cows are low milk producers but the breeding efficiency is high.
-It is said that this breed attracted attention of royal dynasty of King Soma Devraya as far back as 4th Century A.D.
-Raja Somdeorai was son of Raja Kanhar who ruled over Kandahar, a town in Nanded district.
+Red Kandhari is the prominent cattle breed of the Marathwada region in Maharashtra.
+Although the cows are low milk producers the breeding efficiency is high.
+It is said that this breed attracted the attention of the royal dynasty of King Soma Devraya as far back as 4th Century A.D.
+Raja Somdeorai was a son of Raja Kanhar who ruled over Kandahar, a town in Nanded district.
 The name Red Kandhari appears to be the corrupted name for ‘Raja Kanhar’.
 Since the animals have predominant red color hence the natural name ‘Red Kandhari’.
-The breed could have been named by Raja Somdeorai in memory of his father as ‘Red Kanhari’ but with passage of time the misnomer ‘Red Kandhari’ became more common.
+The breed could have been named by Raja Somdeorai in memory of his father as ‘Red Kanhari’ but with the passage of time the misnomer ‘Red Kandhari’ became more common.

 Production and fertility

-The breed has been well studies at the College of Veterinary and Animal Sciences which maintains a good herd for supplying quality bulls to farmers.
-On average the body length is 109 cm, height at wither 128 cm, heart girth 150 cm, face length 46 cm, ear length 24 cm, long horn 16 cm and tail up to the switch 75 cm.
+The breed has been well studied at the College of Veterinary and Animal Sciences which maintains a good herd for supplying quality bulls to farmers.
+On average the body length is 109 cm, height at wither 128 cm, heart girth 150 cm, face length 46 cm, ear length 24 cm, longhorn 16 cm and tail up to the switch 75 cm.
 The corresponding figures for bullocks were found to be 118, 131, 109, 48, 24, 21 and 85 cm, respectively.
 Herd size ranges from 2 to 5 animals.
-At birth the calf weigh small (19-22 kg) compared to other breeds hence the cows enjoy ease at birth.
-The cows produce 1.5 – 2 kg milk per day.
-Average fat content in milk is 4.57± 0.03% and SNF content 8.62 ± 0.01%.
+At birth, the calf weighs small (19-22 kg) compared to other breeds hence the cows enjoy the ease at birth.
+The cows produce 1.5 – 2 kg of milk per day.
+The average fat content in milk is 4.57± 0.03% and SNF content 8.62 ± 0.01%.